-- (b)major changes to an approved internal model, in accordance with the Commission Implementing Regulation (EU) 2015/4601; or - (c) the policy for changing an approved internal model in accordance with the Commission Implementing Regulation (EU) 2015/460. - 5.49 An authorised undertaking which has been granted internal model approval shall calculate its Solvency Capital Requirement using the internal model for which an internal model approval has been granted. - 5.50 An authorised undertaking shall apply to the competent authority pursuant to paragraph 5.48 to use a partial internal model, which may be applied to the whole or to only one or more major business units, for the calculation of one or more of the following: - (a) one or more risk modules, or sub-modules, of the Basic Solvency Capital Requirement, as set out in paragraphs 5.17 to 5.36; - (b) the capital requirement for operational risk as set out in paragraphs 5.40 to 5.42; - (c) the adjustment referred to in paragraphs 5.43 to 5.44. - 5.51 Where an authorised undertaking applies to the competent authority pursuant to paragraph 5.48, such undertaking shall submit as a minimum: - (a) documentary evidence that the internal model fulfils the requirements set out in paragraphs 5.66 to 5.86; - (b) where the application relates to a partial internal model, the requirements set out in paragraphs 5.66 to 5.86, adapted to take account of the limited scope of the application of the model.
+- 5.5.54 An authorised undertaking shall apply to the competent authority for the approval of: - (a) the calculation of the Solvency Capital Requirement using a full or partial internal model; - (b) major changes to an approved internal model, in accordance with the Commission Implementing Regulation (EU) 2015/4601; or - (c) the policy for changing an approved internal model in accordance with the Commission Implementing Regulation (EU) 2015/460. - 5.5.55 An authorised undertaking which has been granted internal model approval shall calculate its Solvency Capital Requirement using the internal model for which an internal model approval has been granted. - 5.5.56 An authorised undertaking shall apply to the competent authority pursuant to paragraph 5.5.54 to use a partial internal model, which may be applied to the whole or to only one or more major business units, for the calculation of one or more of the following: - (a) one or more risk modules, or sub-modules, of the Basic Solvency Capital Requirement, as set out in paragraphs 5.5.17 to 5.5.38; - (b) the capital requirement for operational risk as set out in paragraphs 5.5.46 to 5.5.48; - (c) the adjustment referred to in paragraphs 5.5.49 to 5.5.50. - 5.5.57 Where an authorised undertaking applies to the competent authority pursuant to paragraph 5.5.54, such undertaking shall submit as a minimum: - (a) documentary evidence that the internal model fulfils the requirements set out in paragraphs 5.5.72 to 5.5.92;